How to become a tiler: A complete guide to a career in tiling

 - Fixing tiles in place and applying adhesives before applying finishes

-What qualifications does a tiler need to hold before starting work?
+What qualifications does a tiler need?

 While it is not a legal requirement to hold a formal qualification to begin tiling work in a domestic setting, completing a City & Guilds certificate or NVQ can help assure potential customers that you have trained to a high standard.